HHuneault/NASH_CRN_pediatric_metabotypes_R/README.md

 Pathway analysis bar plots_metabotypes.Rmd – Pathway enrichment and visualization of significant metabolites Metabotypes metabolomics figures.Rmd – Figures illustrating metabolomic differences across subtypes Fibrosis correlations R code.Rmd – Analysis of fibrosis markers and correlation with metabolic features xMWAS Analysis: This repository does not include R-based xMWAS scripts.
-Instead, xMWAS analysis was conducted using the online Shiny app at: https://kuppal.shinyapps.io/xmwas/
+Instead, xMWAS analysis was conducted using the online xMWAS v0.552​ Shiny app at: https://kuppal.shinyapps.io/xmwas/

 Due to data-sharing agreements, the full dataset is not publicly available.
 However, some clinical and metabolomics data can be accessed at: https://www.metabolomicsworkbench.org/ (Study ID: ST001428)